 Still, Australia isn’t in the clear as concerns around skills shortage continue to mount.

 Research conducted by PwC and the World Economic Forum found that closing the skills gap could lead to a US$90 billion gain for the Australian economy, or 5.2 percent of its GDP by 2030.

-And in a recent speech, Prime Minister Scott Morrison declared building in-demand skills as “the biggest single challenge facing the Australian economy.”
+And in a recent speech, Prime Minister Scott Morrison declared building in-demand skills as “key to delivering a stronger economy.”

 Considering Australia’s already limited talent market, shrinking population – a first since 1916 – and upskilling needs, Australian companies that wish to maintain a competitive edge should start considering looking internationally to source talent and fill critical roles.

 What are some of today’s hottest jobs in Australia, and where are the best places to hire?

 Hays, a professional recruiting group, stated that Australia’s current coveted jobs are those deemed critical to project delivery or business operations, and tech and finance dominate our list.

 To hire the best possible talent for these roles, Australian HR specialists must cast a wider net and start sourcing remote global talent to ensure international competitiveness.
 But where?